ritobrotoghosh/Excel--Sales-And-Financial-Analytics/README.md

 # Excel--Sales-and-Financial-Analytics

-Sales Report :
-Project objective:
+## Project objective:

-1. Create a customer performance report
+- Create a customer performance report

-2. Conduct a comprehensive comparison between market performance and sales targets
+- Conduct a comprehensive comparison between market performance and sales t

 Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.